 After the US abstained from a vote on settlements at the UN – thereby allowing it to pass – the senator declared that “Congress and the incoming administration can and, I hope, will take decisive action to intercept the administration’s final and desperate hail mary, and that should begin with eliminating US funding to the UN.”
 Massive cuts to the UN would severely impact the US’ ability to work with the international community on matters of importance that affect every American – and every Israeli.
 For Cruz to know about the catastrophic impacts of his proposal to eliminate all US funding to the UN – yet proceed with the plan anyways – is incredibly irresponsible and dangerous.

 Needless to say, defeating Ted Cruz in 2018 would be a major victory for the two-state solution and diplomacy-first foreign policy.
-That’s why we’re excited to support a pro-Israel, pro-peace member of Congress challenging Ted Cruz – Congressman Beto O’Rourke.
+That’s why we’re excited to support a pro-Israel, pro-peace, pro-democracy member of Congress challenging Ted Cruz – Congressman Beto O’Rourke.

-Learn more about Beto O'Rourke, the pro-Israel, pro-peace candidate to get Ted Cruz out of the Senate.
+Learn more about Beto O'Rourke, the pro-Israel, pro-peace, pro-democracy candidate to get Ted Cruz out of the Senate.